kai-niemi/burp-a-bet/README.md

 - The wallet service reserves the bet wager from the customers account (if enough funds) to the operator account.

 If both services accept, the placement is approved.
-If any rejects it, the betting service sends a rollback request.
+If any service rejects it, the betting service sends a compensating rollback request.

 At rollback: